Community Development & Neighborhood Services

 Old Town Neighborhoods Design Guidelines: The City of Fort Collins has adopted new Old Town Neighborhoods Design Guidelines for the residential areas that extend east and west of Downtown Fort Collins.
 Because residents of these neighborhoods expressed a desire to maintain the historic character of the neighborhoods in a time of rapid change and redevelopment, City Council adopted the guidelines in February 2017 to help property owners consider existing character when planning maintenance and rehabilitation projects, new additions, and infill construction of new residences.
 The guidelines are voluntary and are filled with helpful information on the architectural styles commonly found in the area and tips for sensitive changes that will keep these neighborhoods a treasure for decades to come.

 Historic Preservation Stories: Great Western Sugar Factory Flume and Bridge, FoCo Cafe, and Colleen Scholz's Dentist Office: Learn more about the unique opportunities stories of designated buildings and structures.
 You might be surprised to know that many historic buildings are now businesses!
 Please let us know what you think about these videos by emailing Cassandra Bumgarner at email@example.com.

 You can check the status of Building Permits, Development Review projects, and also schedule your building inspections online with our Community Services Citizen Access Portal

-The Loomis Addition comprises fifteen blocks roughly equidistant between downtown Fort Collins and City Park.
+The Loomis Addition Project comprises fifteen blocks roughly equidistant between downtown Fort Collins and City Park.
 Along with the West Side Addition directly to its north, the Loomis Addition was the first subdivision to be platted west of the Original Town plat.
-This context was funded by the State Historical Fund.
+This two-part project includes a context report and survey analysis.